Come Participate in The HBAP Ideating and Networking: From Personal Case to Market March Immersion Activity!

-- Short individual idea brainstorming activity (Due January 12, at 5pm ET), completed via Qualtrics
+- Short individual pre-assignment (Due March 28, at 5pm ET), completed via Qualtrics

-- Idea submissions to Ideation Platform (Due February 7, at 11:55pm ET): all participants in the HBAP ideation journey will be invited to submit their ideas to the ideation platform as individuals or with other HBAP teammates (see here for September 2020’s submissions).
+- Idea submissions to Ideation Platform (Due April 11 at 11:55pm ET): all participants in the immersion activity will be invited to submit their ideas and opportunities to the ideation platform as individuals or with other HBAP teammates

 The top ideas and teams will have the chance to participate in 1-on-1 coaching/mentoring sessions with HBS faculty, as well as leading entrepreneurs and VCs in innovation, AI and tech.